zetapush-demo/avengers-chat/TUTORIAL.md

 Remember what the application should do :

-- Ask to user the Avengers character he want.
+- Ask to user which Avengers character he wants.
-- Redirect to a chat with other users where he can retrive old messages and send new messages.
+- Redirect to a chat with other users where he can view messages history and send new messages.

-Technically, that's what our backend has to do :
+Technically, that's what our worker has to do :

 - Create a group (if it does not already exist) that users can join, which represents the chat conversation.